 INTELENCE® can cause serious side effects including:

-If you get a rash with any of the following symptoms, stop taking INTELENCE® and call your healthcare professional right away:
+If you get a rash with any of the following symptoms, stop taking INTELENCE® and call your healthcare provider right away:

 - generally ill feeling